Efficiency of Analysis of Transitive Relations using Query-Driven, Ground-and-Solve, and Fact-Driven Inference

 McAllester and Ganzinger~\cite{mcallester99, gan02logical} analyze complexities of bottom-up evaluation using prefix firing counting.
-Liu and Stoller~\cite{\full{LiuSto03Rules-PPDP,}LiuSto09Rules-TOPLAS} develop systematic incrementalization to automatically transform Datalog rules into efficient implementations with precise time and space guarantees\full{ for optimality and trade-offs}.
+Liu and Stoller~\cite{LiuSto03Rules-PPDP,LiuSto09Rules-TOPLAS} develop systematic incrementalization to automatically transform Datalog rules into efficient implementations with precise time and space guarantees for optimality and trade-offs.
 Tekle and Liu~\cite{TekLiu10RuleQuery-PPDP,TekLiu11RuleQueryBeat-SIGMOD} precisely analyze complexities of top-down evaluation for demand-driven queries and develop demand transformations for bottom-up evaluation, improving over magic-set transformations exponentially in program size.

 These studies of complexity analysis have been essential for the optimal complexity calculation in this paper, and for precisely understanding the efficiency of top-down query-driven evaluation with tabling vs.\ bottom-up fact-driven evaluation.
 Their extensions to handle unrestricted negation, quantification, and aggregation, following a powerful unified semantics for them~\cite{LiuSto20Founded-JLC,LiuSto22RuleAgg-JLC}, will be essential for critical applications that need those features.